ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The authentication service request has the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, pin, OTP, session key, HMAC Value, signature, namePri, msPri, mtPri, nameSec, msSec, mtSec, dCode, mId, Bios (bioType, attriType).
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition)

-2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
+2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64).
-3. The system then validated the following:
+1. The system then validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
    * Validates if duplicate fingers are used in input
    * Validates if total number of fgerMin records should not exceed 2
 4. The system then matches fgerMin records in the input parameter against the mapped UIN/VID of the resident in the auth database.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
-5. The system then generates a match score based on the level of the match of the fingerprints and proceeds to execute compare against fingerprint threshold
+1. The system then generates a match score based on the level of the match of the fingerprints and proceeds to execute compare against fingerprint threshold
+1. Integrates the response with the static token generated for the authentication request.
+Refer to features related to generate a [**Static Token]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).

+1. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
-6. Alerts and warning messages for data type violation are sent as per data definition.
+1. Alerts and warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **D. Authenticate the fingerprints of the Individual by comparing the match score of the fingerprint against the threshold (BioAuthService)**

 Upon receiving an authentication request, the system authenticates the fingerprints of the Individual by comparing the match score of the fingerprint against the threshold.
 The system can integrate with Fingerprint scanner and generate match score as per the following steps:
 1. The authentication service request has the following parameters: id, Con, reqTime, txnId, UA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, pin, OTP, session key, HMAC Value, signature, namePri, msPri, mtPri, nameSec, msSec, mtSec, dCode, mId, Bios (bioType, attriType) and the match score
-2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
+2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64).
+1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
+Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-3. The system retrieves the threshold level configured which is acceptable for a match
+1. The system retrieves the threshold level configured which is acceptable for a match
-4. The system then validates the following if the match score is equal to greater than the threshold level
+1. The system then validates the following if the match score is equal to greater than the threshold level
-5. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err, actn
+1. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err, actn
-6. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
+1. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin or fgerImg, pin, OTP), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
+1. Integrates the response with the static token generated for the authentication request.
+Refer to features related to generate a [**Static Token]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
+1. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
-7. Alerts and warning messages for data type violation are sent as per data definition.
+1. Alerts and warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **E. Support two-finger authentication so that the quality of incoming fingerprints is better** [**[↑]**](#table-of-content)